Due to restrictions in place to contain COVID-19, booklets are currently available only in digital format.

 Credit cards are an easy way to pay for things with a quick swipe or tap, but they can be expensive.
 High interest rates apply if we don’t pay off the card in full each month – and the longer that debt goes unpaid, the more its costs can drag us down.
-Here’s how to keep those cards under control, with a few tips for credit card management.
+Here’s how to keep those cards under control, with a few tips for managing your card.

 Credit card interest rates can range from 12% to more than 20%.
 Cards with low interest rates usually charge higher annual fees.